The Brooklyn Bridge (band): History

 The later version of the Brooklyn Bridge released a Christmas EP in 1989 and a greatest-hits compilation in 1993, re-recording Maestro's hits with The Crests.
 In the early 1990s, Maestro moonlighted as the background tenor on Joel Katz's studio project CD Joel & the Dymensions (which also featured baritone-bass Bobby Jay).
 In 1994, The Brooklyn Bridge recorded the 10-song CD Acappella.

 On December 5, 1999, the Brooklyn Bridge was featured in one of PBS's biggest fundraising events ever, "Doo Wop 50", performing both "16 Candles" and "Worst That Could Happen"; the entire program was released on VHS and DVD.
 In 2005, the Brooklyn Bridge released a full concert-length DVD as part of the Pops Legends Live series.
 They continue to tour and in 2004 released a CD on the Collectables label titled Today, featuring more re-recordings of their hits and versions of other groups' songs of the 1950s and 1960s.

 The Brooklyn Bridge was inducted into the Vocal Group Hall of Fame in 2005.
 They were inducted into the South Carolina Music (Rhythm & Blues) Hall of Fame in May 2006 and the Long Island Music Hall of Fame on October 15, 2006.

 In 2007, Collectables Records reissued the Johnny Maestro & Brooklyn Bridge's 2002 album Peace on Earth as Songs of Inspiration.
 On March 31, 2009, the album Today, Volume 2 was released on CD by Collectables Records.

 Johnny Maestro died on March 24, 2010, from cancer in Cape Coral, Florida, at age 70.

 In April 2010, the Los Angeles-based rights-management firm Beach Road Music, LLC, acquired the Coed Records catalog, subsequently re-releasing the Maestro song "The Great Physician" on the 2011 compilation album From The Vault: The Coed Records Lost Master Tapes, Volume 1.
 "The Great Physician" was originally released in 1960 as Coed 527, under the pseudonym "Johnny Masters".

 Frederick "Fred" Ferrara died on October 21, 2011, of cardiac failure at age 69.

 Following the deaths of Maestro and Ferrara, original member Joe Ruvio returned, and the group recruited new lead singer Roy Michaels.
 Michaels was replaced by Joe Esposito in 2013.

 On May 9, 2012, Johnny Maestro was honored by the House of Representatives of the United States of America.
 Congressman Jerrold Nadler of New York, whose district includes the neighborhood where Maestro was born and raised, and where he began his music career, introduced an Extension of Remarks in the House of Representatives.
 In June 2012, a 40th Anniversary DVD was released by the Brooklyn Bridge.
 The DVD included a full concert and interviews with group members, recorded on May 6, 2006 (38 years after the group formed).

+Original member Arthur J Catanzarita Sr. died October 12, 2014.

 Les Cauchi died unexpectedly on March 3, 2020, in Greensboro, North Carolina, at the age of 77.

+Esposito left in 2025 and was replaced by Ed Gaudio.

+Michael W. Gregorio died July 14, 2025.

+Carolyn Wood died on February 4, 2026, a month before her 80th birthday.